cigidigital/deltatigaenam/DEPLOYMENT.md

 -   **"Command not found"**: Ensure you're in the correct directory
 -   **"No such file"**: Check if the script exists in current directory
 -   **"dist folder not found"**: Make sure you've built and committed the dist folder to Git

+### Local Changes Conflict

+-   **"Your local changes to the following files would be overwritten"**: The deployment script now automatically stashes local changes before pulling updates and reapplies them afterward.
+This prevents conflicts during deployment.

+### Script Disappears After Execution

+-   **"deploy-cpanel.sh not found after running"**: The improved deployment script now preserves itself during the cleaning process by explicitly excluding its own name from deletion.

 ### MIME Type and Asset Issues